✧Series Note – Once Again, Taiwan ✧

 📅 Travel Dates: August 10–13, 2023

+My Kaohsiung to Taipei travel experience was a journey of two halves—one part quiet reflection and one part neon energy.
 The sky hung low, wrapped in gray.
-After a quiet morning of packing, I grabbed a quick bite from the 7-Eleven inside Formosa Boulevard Station, my unofficial second living room during this trip.
-Though I had plans to explore more, I chose stillness—checking out early and leaving my luggage at the hotel so I could roam freely one last time.
+After a quiet morning of packing, I grabbed a quick bite from the 7-Eleven inside Formosa Boulevard Station—my unofficial second living room during this trip.
+Though I had plans to explore more, I chose stillness, checking out early and leaving my luggage at the hotel so I could roam freely one last time.

-I boarded the LRT to Glory Pier, a peaceful harborfront once used as a military outpost.
+I boarded the Kaohsiung LRT (Light Rail Transit) to Glory Pier, a peaceful harborfront once used as a military outpost.
 Now, it’s a quiet sanctuary where yachts bob gently and the Kaohsiung Music Center rises like a futuristic seashell.
 I jogged along the coastal path, letting the rhythm of my steps match the soft drizzle falling from the sky.

 🎶 Kaohsiung Music Center: Where Architecture Sings